Allegheny-Computer-Science-203-S2020/cs203-S2020-assessment/assessment.md

 * Interaction with the student technical leaders
   * :disappointed: Impolite, impatient and does not communicate with the technical leaders
-  * :confused: Impolite, impatient, did not speak to the technical leaders when necessary and communicates poorly
+  * :confused: Impolite, impatient, does not speak to the technical leaders when necessary and communicates poorly
   * :neutral_face: Polite yet impatient and moderately communicated with the technical leaders